Skip to main content

 Faculty can participate in the Honors experience at CMU in a number of ways, including the following:

-• Propose to teach an Honors course.
+• Teach an Honors course.

 • Advise a Capstone Project.